schiesser-it/finance-agent/.changeset/sour-parts-tickle.md

 "finagent": patch
 ---

-Add model selector and set opus to default
+Add model selector and set sonnet to default